-What is Customer Retention & 16 Strategies for Retaining Your Customers
+What is Customer Retention & 17 Strategies for Retaining Your Customers!
+[Updated for 2019!]

 Why, then, do businesses focus so much of their attention on customer acquisition?

-If you want your online courses to become more profitable, you might want to turn your efforts to the people who have already bought from you.
+If you want your online courses to become more profitable, you might want to focus your efforts on the people who have already bought from you.